epi052/osed-scripts/README.md

   -t TAG, --tag TAG     tag for which the egghunter will search (default: c0d3) -b BAD_CHARS [BAD_CHARS ...], --bad-chars BAD_CHARS [BAD_CHARS ...]
-                        space separated list of bad chars to check for in final egghunter (default: 00)
+                        space separated list of bad chars to check for in final egghunter (default: 00) -s, --seh             create an seh based egghunter instead of NtAccessCheckAndAuditAlarm

 ```

 generate default egghunter